-6. Live Internet Publishing
+7. Live Internet Publishing

-The WS-2902C sends data to three free hosting services:
+The WS-2902B sends data to three free hosting services:

-Hosting Service Website Description Ambient Weather AmbientWeather.net AmbientWeather.net is the most user-friendly design for monitoring your data across different platforms.
-Quickly view detailed information with our animated expandable modules.
+Hosting Service Website Description

+Ambient Weather AmbientWeather.net AmbientWeather.net is the most user friendly

+design for monitoring your data across

+different platforms.
+Quickly view detailed

+information with our animated expandable

+modules.
 Supports email and text alerts.

-Weather Underground WeatherUndeground.com Weather Underground is a free weather hosting service that allows you to send and view your weather station data real-time, view graphs and gauges, import text data for more detailed analysis and use iPhone, iPad and Android applications available at Wunderground.com.
-Weather Underground is a subsidiary of The Weather Channel and IBM.
-Weather Cloud WeatherCloud.net Weathercloud is a real-time weather social network formed by observers from around the world.
+Weather Undergound WeatherUndeground.com Weather Underground is a free weather

+hosting service that allows you to send and

+view your weather station data real-time, view

+graphs and gauges, import text data for more

+detailed analysis and use iPhone, iPad and

+Android applications available at

+Wunderground.com.
+Weather Underground is

+a subsidiary of The Weather Channel and

+IBM.

+Weather Cloud WeatherCloud.net Weathercloud is a real-time weather social

+network formed by observers from around the

+world.

-The WS-2902C weather station sends data to the Internet using your Wi-Fi connection.
+The WS-2902B weather station sends data to the Internet using your WiFi connection.

-6.1 Connecting the Weather Station Console to Wi-Fi
+7.1 Connecting the Weather Station Console to WiFi

 Note: The console broadcasts a 2.4 GHz signal.
-If you own a dual band router (2.4 GHz and 5.0 GHz), make sure your router's 2.4 GHz band is on.
-You are not required to turn off the 5.0 GHz band.
+If you own a dual band router (2.4 GHz and 5.0 GHz), make sure your router's 2.4 GHz band is on and the 5 GHz signal is off.
+Also the power adapter needs to be plugged in for the console to connect to wifi

-6.1.1 Download the awnet Console Configuration App
+7.1.1 Download the awnet Console Configuration App

-To connect the weather station to Wi-Fi and the Internet, you must first download the awnet console configuration app from one of the following choices:
+To connect the weather station to WiFi and the Internet, you must first download the awnet console configuration app from one of the following choices: